Mahmoudemam22/Mahmoudemam22/README.md

 ### :man_technologist: About Me :
 With a degree in Computer Science and a deep passion for technology, I specialize in crafting scalable, high-performance back-end solutions using ASP.NET Core and C#.
 My expertise spans SQL Server, Entity Framework, RESTful APIs, and Git, enabling me to deliver robust, efficient web applications.
 Driven by a love for problem-solving, I thrive on tackling complex challenges and staying ahead of industry trends.
-Alongside my core skills, I’m well-versed in modern technologies like Microservices, DDD, CQRS, gRPC, Redis, MongoDB, RabbitMQ, and front-end essentials like HTML, CSS, JavaScript, Typescript, Angular and MVC.
+Alongside my core skills, I’m well-versed in modern technologies like Microservices, DDD, CQRS, gRPC, Redis, MongoDB, RabbitMQ, and front-end essentials like HTML, CSS, JavaScript, Typescript, Angular, React and MVC.
 I’m passionate about continuous learning and growth, always eager to connect with like-minded professionals and explore innovative ideas in the tech community.
 Let’s connect and build the future of technology together!
 - :seedling: As a Software Engineer and i'm trying to build applications which solve people problems.